 It’s true that solar has generally become cheaper over time, so the temptation may be to wait until battery systems are widely available.

 However, even if a solar power system drops (for example) $500 in purchase price over the next year, you may be missing out on $1,000 in electricity bill savings in the meantime and crucial information you’ll need to base an energy storage purchase decision on.

 The other wild card relating to solar prices are currency exchange rates that influence the cost of components.
 Prices can go the other way as they have done in the past.

-Save today and store tomorrow – get a quick quote on a battery-ready system.
+Save today and store tomorrow – get a quick quote on a battery-ready solar power system.

 Considering Battery Storage?

 Whether you’re a solar owner wanting to add batteries soon or a potential solar panel purchaser with aspirations for energy storage it’s important to get the right advice – and that’s where Energy Matters’ can help.

 Our team is offering competitively priced next-generation battery systems from the world’s leading manufacturers – such as Tesla Powerwall – installed by knowledgeable solar + storage professionals.